deadjakk/bloodhound-cli/README.md

 - Stores these credentails in NEO4J, visible from the BloodHound GUI client
 - Dumps these credentials with user principal in an 'impacket-friendly format' to stdout
 - Dumps the computers to which a provided principal has access
+- Allows for batch unmarking as well, this also removes creds

 What this tool does not do (yet?):
 - Show the graphs, that is best suited for the GUI, since it's graphical